microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 - An array *slice* is specified by providing a dimension to slice on and a `%Range` to slice with.
-The resulting array has the same number of dimensions as the original array, but only those elements in the sliced dimension whose original indexes were part of the expansion of the `%Range`.
+The resulting array has the same number of dimensions as the original array, but only those elements in the sliced dimension whose original indexes were part of the resolution of the `%Range`.
 Those elements get new indices in the resulting array based on their appearance order in the `%Range`.
 In particular, if the step of the `%Range` is negative, the elements in the sliced dimension will be in the reverse order than they were in the original array.
 If the `%Range` is empty, the resulting